camwestwood/xapi/recipes/attendance.md

 - Context

 The event is a part of module instance id MOD_INSTANCE_ID.
 The sctivity type has an id of Activity_Type_ID.
-There maximum number of people who could have attended the event was ACTIVITY_MAX_COUNT,

-The activity started at ACTIVITY_LOGGED_START, ending at ACTIVITY_LOGGED_END.
+There maximum number of people who could have attended the event was ACTIVITY_MAX_COUNT, The activity started at ACTIVITY_LOGGED_START, ending at ACTIVITY_LOGGED_END.
 The activity was led by instructor with identifer STAFF_ID.

-(todo)See the Sample Attendance TSV for more details.

 ### Actor